Chart Color Schemes

 Infrastructure

-Bennett Springs has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bennett Springs has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to influence the area.
-Notable ones are Altrove Estate, Bennett Springs East Structure Plan, future Bennett Springs East Station, and Dayton Central by LWP Property Group.
-The following list details projects likely most relevant:.
+Eleven projects are expected to influence the area's performance significantly.
+These include Altrove Estate, Bennett Springs East Structure Plan, Bennett Springs East Station (scheduled for the future), and Dayton Central by LWP Property Group.
+The following list outlines these key initiatives in detail.

 Professional plan users can use the search below to filter and access additional projects.